Authentication

 - In the Service user token ID window, copy the ID and save it securely.

-The token ID is displayed only once and cannot be recovered if lost. - After saving the token ID, select Close.
+- After saving the token ID, select Close.

-API key authentication
+API token authentication

 Make API requests: